ninabarzh/broomstick/content/posts/silent-crisis.md

 This isn’t dystopia.
 It’s drift.
 But drift can be just as corrosive as shock.

 Power without accountability is not just undemocratic.
 It is unsustainable.
 Sooner or later, people notice.
 And when they do, they don’t always choose wisely.
-If Europe wants to avoid the false choices of populism and passivity, it must do something radical: trust its citizens.
+If Europe wants to avoid the false choices of populism and passivity, it best do something radical: trust its citizens.
 Not with platitudes, but with actual power.

 Because if the people don’t feel they rule, someone else will.